 Estate Planning and Asset Protection

-We can create or update your estate plan to declare your wishes and guide your loved ones in the event of death or incapacity.
-We also explore the most advantageous strategies to limit estate taxes, avoid probate and shelter inheritance from creditors.
-Our experience and expertise enables us to consider the tax consequences of probate, succession, gifting, real estate and trust transfers that impact your legacy.
+We can create or update your estate plan to declare your wishes and guide your loved ones in the event of your death or incapacity.
+We also explore the most advantageous strategies to limit estate taxes, avoid probate, and shelter inheritance from creditors.
+Our experience and expertise in estate planning enables us to consider the tax consequences of probate, succession, gifting, real estate and trust transfers that impact your legacy.

 Estate planning documents include the following:

 The health care proxy gives your appointed agent the power to make health care decisions on your behalf if it is determined that you are unable to make or express such decisions on your own.
 The health care proxy also includes HIPAA releases for your agents.
 Health Care Proxies are extremely important if it becomes necessary to make decisions concerning medical procedures and end-of-life care.

 The Health Insurance Portability and Accountability Act of 1996 (HIPAA) contains privacy regulations which require every physician, dentist, nurse, pharmacist, laboratory, and health care provider to limit access to confidential medical records and information.
 In order for your family members, including your spouse, friends, and/or designated health care agents to obtain individually identifiable health information about you, you must specifically authorize disclosure to these people.

 The Durable Powers of Attorney allows your appointed agent (known as an “attorney-in-fact”) to take legal action with regard to your property.
 Accordingly, it permits your agent to manage your personal and business affairs on your behalf without first having to obtain a court appointment.
 Examples of acts your attorney-in-fact may perform include accessing your bank accounts, paying bills, managing your investments, and selling real estate.
 Your Durable Power of Attorney is effective upon signing and is valid until death or revocation.